 One of the ways of pluralization is the regular words in ASL, such as several, many, lots, few, etc. The singular word many can even become a plural in ASL.
 Eg. many, many (see duplication for explanation).

-[L] The "book" sign is a noun or referent.
-[R] After signing the book established as a referent, the handshape is a classifier to represent the book, moving from left to right.
+Another, the classifier that represents the referent (book) moves from the left to the right.
 This movement is a form of pluralization.
-It means a set of books on the shelves.
+It signifies a set of books on the shelf.

 In numeral incorporation, a ASL number is incorporated with a signed word.
 Not all words can be incorporated with numbers.
 Here are a few examples below.